Corey Shoblom Davis: Early life

 Corey was born and raised in Seattle, Washington, where he spent his childhood before moving to Las Vegas, Nevada, at the age of 20.
 For part of his freshman year of high school, he attended Rainier Beach High School in Seattle, later transferring to nearby Renton High School.

 Career

-As an entrepreneur, Corey has been involved in a variety of industries ranging from the music industry to a career in marketing and promotions within the nightlife industry.
+Corey has been involved in several industries, including music, marketing and promotions within the nightlife industry.
 On February 9, 2012, Davis founded Good Deeds Global Inc., a web-based social business organization.
-As part of the Good Deeds Global pay it forward business model, Corey, along with some of the organizations team members, travel to various cities in an orchestrated effort to promote and perform good deeds.
+As part of its pay it forward business model, Corey and members of the organization’s team travel to various cities to promote and carry out charitable activities.

 During a television interview on KGUN-TV—a local Tucson, Arizona (ABC) affiliate, accompanied by his executive partners, Corey acknowledged the need to encourage good deeds and promote generosity because of so many other negative things going on in the world.
 He is also the Chief Operations Officer for a Las Vegas based tech-company called snApps Venture Inc.